 Any brazed joints such as dropouts, bridges and fork disk mounts are filed and shaped to achieve a perfect finish prior to paint.
 Reaming and facing of head tube and bottom bracket shell is also carried out at this stage.

-We take pride in facilitating the whole fabrication process in-house and this also extends to paint.
+We take pride in facilitating the whole fabrication process with our partners and this also extends to paint.
 Our paint process starts with mechanically cleaning bare frames with aluminium oxide blast media, effectively removing any contaminants and provide a ‘key’ for etch primer to prevent oxidisation and provide a suitable base coat.

-Primer is then applied and rubbed down prior to a colour base coat.
-Graphics are also applied at this stage (in paint using careful masking – there are no stickers anywhere on a Shand) and then coated with two coats of clear (gloss or matte) lacquer.
+Primer is then applied and flattened down prior to a colour base coat.
+Then the first two coats of lacquer before Graphics are applied at this stage (in paint using careful masking – there are no stickers anywhere on a Shand) and then coated with the final two coats of clear (gloss or matte) lacquer.

 After curing, the frame is then ‘de-nibbed’ to remove any minor imperfections in the lacquer, then polished and sealed with carnuaba wax as a way of providing external protection from the elements.
 Internally your frame is coated with a wax-based solution to prevent oxidisation.
 All threads and faces are then tapped and faced prior to component assembly.

-Components are assembled on the finished frame along with any accessories and wiring system for lights and USB chargers.
+Components are assembled on the finished frame along with any accessories and wiring systems.
 Our Rohloff and dynamo hub wheels are hand-built in-house with the same attention to detail as our frames.
 After a test ride and final sign-off, the front wheel and bars are removed and the whole bike safely packed in a sturdy bike box using our innovative protective packing system.

 All that’s left to do is for you sign for your delivery, fit the front wheel and bars then go for a ride!